dustinrouillard/tabatha/README.md

 The settings modal is a bit crude, but it gets the job done for enabling/disabling and configuring the temperature display.

+## View a demo

+There is a hosted copy of the same application that runs in the extension hosted on [tab.dstn.to](https://tab.dstn.to) if you would like to see what it looks like.

 ## Preview

 ![Screenshot of New Tab page in Firefox](https://dustin.pics/269123faeda8538b.png)